Edwin387/vpn-lab/README.md

 ## Part 2: Sign Up for ProtonVPN and Test the VPN Connection

 1. **Sign Up for ProtonVPN**
-   - On your actual computer, go to [ProtonVPN Sign-Up] (https://account.protonvpn.com/signup?plan=free&language=en).
+   - On your actual computer, go to [ProtonVPN Sign-Up](https://account.protonvpn.com/signup?plan=free&language=en).
    - Create a free account.

 2. **Download ProtonVPN Client**